-Similar to baking soda, coffee grounds also absorb odour.
+Similar to baking soda, coffee grounds also absorb odor.
 Combat lingering scents in your fridge and freezer by placing a bowl of fresh leftover coffee grounds inside.
 You can also make your own natural air freshener sachets for your car, closet, or shoes.
 Simply place dried, spent coffee grounds in a cheesecloth and tie closed with a string.

 Campos-Vega, Rocio, Guadalupe Loarca-Pina, Hayde Vergara-Castaneda, and Dave Oomah.
 “Spent Coffee Grounds: A Review on Current Research and Future Prospects.”
 Trends in Food Science & Technology, vol 73, no. 2, 2015, pp. 24-36.
 Web.
 19 October 2016.